 The program covers a wide spectrum of topics including office general procedure, office equipment and computer, Microsoft Office feature, business documents, language usage, financial activities and career advancement.
 Students can also select additional courses to fulfill their future career needs in various professional fields such as legal office assistant and medical administrative assistant.
-Students are encouraged to see academic advisors for consultation.
 For additional course information, please see Advanced Skill Development Course section in the Catalog.

-Occupation: Administrative Assistant; Office Assistant and Office Specialists; Secretary and other relevant assistant Position
+Occupation: Administrative Assistant; Office Assistant and Office Specialists; Secretary and other relevant assistant Position Prerequisite: N/A

-Licensing: No licensing exam is required of graduates in order to get a job
+Licensing: No licensing exam is required of graduates in order to get a job and hands-on practical instruction by instructor.

-Length of the Program: 720 Hours, 48 Credits
+Length of the Program: 720 Hours Instructional Mode/Methods:

-Instructional Mode/Methods:

-Classroom instruction is delivered in a traditional classroom setting, with an instructor by a direct lecture and hands-on practical instruction by instructor.
+Classroom instruction is delivered in a traditional classroom setting, with an instructor by a direct lecture